redpine42/RedpineTradingPost/README.md

 Now that you have the info, you have to use a semantic reasoned to figure out what it means http://en.wikipedia.org/wiki/Semantic_reasoner.
 Probably a better route is to look at NLP tools.
 IBM Watson used a combination of hadoop and UIMA http://en.wikipedia.org/wiki/UIMA.

+Design Decisions
+1. Date/Time Standardize on Boost package for basic C++ funcionality
+2. ActiveMQ publishing tick events
+3. Hibernate for persistance layer (system will have a mix of C++ and Java)
+4. Need to decide.
+FIX build or reuse?